patx/micropie/README.md

 If you want more advanced real-time features like automatic reconnection, broadcasting, or fallbacks (e.g., polling), you can integrate Socket.IO with your MicroPie app using Uvicorn as the server.
 See [examples/socketio](https://github.com/patx/micropie/tree/main/examples/socketio) for integration instructions and examples.

 ### **Jinja2 Template Rendering**
 Dynamic HTML generation is supported via Jinja2.
-This happens asynchronously using Pythons `asyncio` library, so make sure to use the `async` and `await` with this method.
+This happens asynchronously using Python's `asyncio` library, so make sure to use `async` and `await` with this method.

 #### **`app.py`**
 ```python